Oxygen Therapy: What Does It Help With?

 • atherosclerosis,

-Oxygen therapy also supports the brain and nervous system, assisting with neurological conditions such as:
+Oxygen therapy also supports the brain and nervous system, assisting in neurological diseases such as:

 • post-stroke condition,